Differentially private federated learning for localized control of infectious disease dynamics: Introduction

 \section{Introduction}

 In epidemic emergencies or situations of seasonally peaking endemic pathogens, public health experts and decision makers can benefit from predictions of infectious disease dynamics to proactively react to upcoming challenges.
 For prediction tasks, mechanistic mathematical models as well as ML models have proven to provide reliable outcomes.
-While for mechanistic metapopulation~\cite{zunker_novel_2024, ZUNKER2025116782}, agent-based~\cite{kerr_covasim_2021,muller_explicit_2023,KERKMANN2025110269} or combined differential equation- and ML-based~\cite{radev_outbreakflow_2021,schmidt2025} approaches, new situations might require the adaptations of existing mechanisms, many ML models are developed in a purely data-driven fashion, reducing the number of manual interventions cycles.
+While for mechanistic population~\cite{mohring_estimating_2024,merkt_long-term_2024,kheifetz_modeling_2025}, metapopulation~\cite{zunker_novel_2024, ZUNKER2025116782}, agent-based~\cite{kerr_covasim_2021,muller_explicit_2023,KERKMANN2025110269} or combined differential equation- and ML-based~\cite{radev_outbreakflow_2021,schmidt2025} approaches, new situations might require the adaptations of existing mechanisms, many ML models are developed in a purely data-driven fashion, reducing the number of manual interventions cycles.
+In particular, classical simulation or forecasting studies~\cite{muller_explicit_2023,mohring_estimating_2024,merkt_long-term_2024,kheifetz_modeling_2025,KERKMANN2025110269} mostly used publicly available datasets and did not consider the aspect of privacy-preservation.

 The traditional approach to training machine learning models typically requires centralizing data from multiple parties.
 This creates serious privacy risks when handling sensitive information such as medical records, which often cannot be shared directly.
-In infectious disease contexts, these records include precise dates of symptom onset and assumed transmission events, maintained by physicians, hospitals, or LHAs, and are critical for predicting future cases.
-While aggregation and anonymization can reduce exposure of sensitive information, they do not eliminate the risk of re-identification and often result in substantial information loss.
+In infectious disease contexts, these records include precise dates of symptom onset (essential for estimating reporting delays), assumed transmission events, and detailed demographics maintained by hospitals or LHAs.
+These features are critical for predicting future cases but are removed from public datasets to preserve anonymity.
+While aggregation reduces disclosure risk, it removes these valuable signals and does not eliminate the risk of re-identification~\cite{dwork2017exposed}.
 Ensuring privacy-preserving approaches is therefore essential when working with such data.

 To train ML models on spatially distributed data, FL has been introduced, enabling the collaborative training of a shared model without the need for data centralization~\cite{pmlr-v54-mcmahan17a, Rieke2020, Dayan2021}.
 FL allows each client to train the model on their own data and share only the model updates, or gradients, through a central server.
 The server aggregates these updates to improve the shared model, which is then redistributed to participants for further refinement.
 This process repeats until the model achieves satisfactory performance.